 State law provides that the payment of general obligation bonds is enforceable in mandamus against the issuer.
-There is no express provision in the State Constitution or statutes on the priority of payment of debt service on general obligations incurred by a Washington municipality.
-Certain taxes and other money deposited in the County's governmental funds are restricted by State law to specific purposes and may not be available to pay debt service on the Bonds.
+In the case of excess taxes levied to pay voter-approved bonds, such as the Bonds, the taxes, when collected, are required to be applied solely for the purpose of payment of principal of and interest on such bonds and for no other purpose until such obligations have been fully paid, satisfied, and discharged.
 The rights and remedies of anyone seeking enforcement of the Bonds are subject to laws of bankruptcy and insolvency and to other laws affecting the rights and remedies of creditors and to the exercise of judicial discretion.
 See "Legal and Tax Information-Limitations on Remedies and Municipal Bankruptcy."